Map-A-Droid/MAD-docs/installation/manual.rst

   cp configs/config.ini.example configs/config.ini

 and then edit the config file accordingly.

-The next step is to configure MAD in config mode.
+The next step is to configure MAD.
 This will only start MAD's web frontend called MADmin.

 .. warning::
  MAD will not actually scan in configmode!
 The mode is for the first configuration only.
 Remove the :code:`-cm` when you are done.

 .. code-block:: bash

-  python3 start.py -cm
+  python3 start.py

 By default MADmin will be available on http://your_server_ip:5000.

-Uncomment :code:`with_madmin` in config.ini to start MADmin without using :code:`-cm`.

 .. _sec_manual_running: